RosettaCommons/documentation/application_documentation/Application-Documentation.md

 ###RNA and RNA/protein
 -  [[RNA tools]] - Tools useful for RNA and RNA/proteinm including general PDB editing, cluster submission, job setup.
--  [[RNA denovo]] - Predict 3-dimensional structures of RNA from their nucleotide sequence with fragment assembly of RNA with full atom refinement (FARFAR).
+-  [[rna denovo setup]] - Predict 3-dimensional structures of RNA from their nucleotide sequence with fragment assembly of RNA with full atom refinement (FARFAR).
 -  [[RNA threading|rna-thread]] - Thread a new nucleotide sequence on an existing RNA structure.
 -  [[RNA stepwise loop enumeration|swa-rna-loop]] - Build RNA loops using deterministic stepwise assembly.
 See also  [[Stepwise monte carlo|stepwise]].
 -  [[RNA assembly with experimental constraints|rna-assembly]] - Predict 3-dimensional structures of large RNAs with the help of experimental constraints.
 Note – largely deprecated by newer pipeline (documentation coming soon).